Prostitution in Australia: Human trafficking in Australia

 The number of people trafficked into or within Australia is unknown.
 Estimates given to a 2004 parliamentary inquiry into sexual servitude in Australia ranged from 300 to 1,000 trafficked women annually.

 In 2006, the United Nations Office on Drugs and Crime (UNODC), Trafficking in persons: global patterns lists Australia as one of 21 trafficking destination countries in the high category.

 Australia did not become a party to the Convention for the Suppression of the Traffic in Persons and of the Exploitation of the Prostitution of Others when it was implemented in 1949.
 It was implemented in 1999 the Protocol to Prevent, Suppress and Punish Trafficking in Persons, especially Women and Children, supplementing the United Nations Convention against Transnational Organized Crime, to which it is a party.
 Australia has also ratified on 8 January 2007 the Optional Protocol to the Convention on the Rights of the Child on the Sale of Children, Child Prostitution and Child Pornography, which requires it to prohibit, besides other things, child prostitution.
 For the purpose of the Protocol, a child is any human being under the age of 18, unless an earlier age of majority is recognised by a country's law.
 In all Australian jurisdictions, the minimum age at which a person can engage in prostitution is 18 years, although it is argued against the age of consent, and it is always illegal to engage another in prostitution.

-A 2020 research on migration, sex work and trafficking showed that, due to the decriminalisation of sex work in some of its states and to a recent increase in work visa opportunities for sections of migrant sex workers, the numbers of human trafficking victims into the sex industry in Australia had dramatically decreased.
+A 2020 research on migration, sex work and trafficking shows a decrease in sexual exploitation cases in 2014-2017 from 31% to 11% of all cases filed, and in 2019 Estimating the dark figure of human trafficking and slavery victimisation in Australia.
+Furthermore, in 2019 the MDPI study quotes the Support for Trafficked People Program Data Snapshot: 2009 to 2019, that sexual exploitation dropped from 100% of cases to only 30% of cases.
+Though MDPI's article does acknowledge tracking was difficult, and other forms of human trafficking have increased substantially.
+It makes recommendations to continue current policy and research interventions into other forms of trafficking.

+Our research data show that addressing labour exploitation by providing improved labour rights is a more adequate response than failing to prosecute exploiters under legal concepts that are difficult to define; only tackle a very small number of cases; are often disproportionate; and rest on short-sighted and fixed racialised, gendered, and sexualised constructions of villainism and victimhood, of which the Mother Tac serves as one example.
+In stressing the need to tackle migrant labour exploitation beyond the narrow legal definitions of trafficking and modern slavery, we call for the development of better working definitions of migrant labour exploitation for policymaking, which this research has only started to address.